jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         a chronic, very acute or traumatic inflammation of its pulp tissue.
 Generally, the process begins at the most coronal fraction of the pulp and then extends to its root portion.</p>\n"
-    - question: Can a root canal treatment be performed in the presence of acute pain or inflammation?
+    - question: Can a Root Canal Treatment be performed in the presence of acute pain or inflammation?
       answer: "<p>Many times it is difficult.
 It is often necessary to prescribe antibiotics, analgesics and anti-inflammatory drugs before accessing the canals.
 In other